-Civil Engineering is one of the prominent and popular disciplines within engineering.
-Many people in the developed countries, developing countries and under developed countries have given emphasis for the broader application of Civil Engineering.
-This field has been helping the world for the all-round physical infrastructure development and it has been creating wage and self employment opportunities both in public and private sectors.
-This curriculum is designed with the purpose of producing middle level technical workforce equipped with knowledge and skills related to the field of Civil Engineering so as to meet the demand of such workforce in the country to contribute in the national economic development of Nepal.
-The knowledge and skills incorporated in this curriculum will be helpful to deliver the individual needs as well national needs in the field of Civil Engineering.
+Therefore, upon the request of Trail Bridge Support Unit, CTEVT designed and developed the curriculum with the purpose of producing middle level technical workforce equipped with knowledge and skills related to the Civil Engineering field with specialization in bridge engineering so as to meet the demand of such workforce in the country to contribute in the national economic development of Nepal.
+The knowledge and skills incorporated in this curriculum will be helpful to deliver the individual needs as well national needs in the field of Civil Engineering with specialization in bridge engineering.